Dunlop, East Ayrshire: The Dunlops of that Ilk

 The first recorded Dunlop is William de Dunlop of 1260, followed by a supporter of Edward I, Neil Fitz-Robert de Dulap of 1306.
 His estates were forfeited due to his support for John Balliol, as were those of the De Rosses.
 The family regained their lands by the mid 15th.
 Century and by that time we have 'of that Ilk' replacing the Norman 'de'.
 Sir James Dunlop of that Ilk held the estate in 1596 and married Jean, daughter of Somerville of Cambusnethan, descended from Lord Somerville.
 This may go some way to explaining why the Somerville family came to purchase lands at Montgomery-Crivoch and Bollingshaw in the 1800s to establish the Kennox Estate.

-Francis Dunlop was a witness to the disposition of the Scottish Regalia in Edinburgh Castle after the Union of the Crowns.
+Frances Dunlop was a witness to the disposition of the Scottish Regalia in Edinburgh Castle after the Union of the Crowns.
 James Dunlop of 1634-1670 married Elizabeth, daughter of Cunninghame of Corsehill and was an outstanding leader of the covenanters.
 John Dunlop 1748-1784 married the daughter of Sir Thomas Wallace of Craigie.
-She was the patron of Burns already referred to.
+She was the patron of Burns already referred to and copied extra poems and letters to her copy of his 1786 Kilmarnock Edition, known as The Dunlop Burns held at the Rosenbach Museum and Library.

 John Dunlop Esq.
 MP was resident at Dunlop House in 1837 and Pigot describes it as one of Ayrshires' handsomest mansions, with the Ogrestone or Thurgatstane lying within its estate boundaries.
-The house was designed in 1831-34 by David Hamilton for Sir James Dunlop of Dunlop.
+The house was designed in 1831–34 by David Hamilton for Sir James Dunlop of Dunlop.
 The house is an unusual Scottish-Jacobean style, but the gate lodge is more typical of Hamilton, with strap work, classical and manorial features (Milligan).
 The last Baronet was Major Sir James Dunlop of 1839-1858 who died unmarried.

 The last of the Dunlops to be born at Dunlop were John (1904) and Alexander (1906) Houison Crawfurd.
 Mrs Houison Crawfurd is remembered for producing the first tubercular-free cattle in Ayrshire.
 The house was let to a number of tenants, the Henderson family of the Anchor Line being the most notable.
 In 1933 the house was sold to Ayrshire County Council as a home for “mentally defective” (language used at the time) children.

 The Clerkland Burn rivulet runs past the Dunlop House mansion, forming the boundary between the parishes of Stewarton and Dunlop.